-“Heartbroken” Amber Heard Speaks Out After Jonny Depp Wins Defamation Case - E!
+“Heartbroken” Amber Heard Speaks Out After Johnny Depp Wins Defamation Case - E!
 Online

 She concluded, "I'm sad I lost this case.
 But I am sadder still that I seem to have lost a right I thought I had as an American—to speak freely and openly."

 The jury's decision was made after 13 hours of deliberations, following a contentious trial in a Virginia courtroom, which last over six weeks, and included accusations of physical abuse from both parties.
-Depp was ultimately awarded $10 million in compensatory damages and $5 million in punitive damages.
+Depp was ultimately awarded $10 million in compensatory damages and $350,000 in punitive damages.
 As for Heard's countersuit, the jury awarded the actress $2 million in compensatory damages.

 In March 2019, Depp, 58, filed the $50 million suit against Heard after she wrote an essay for the Washington Post, describing herself as a "public figure representing domestic abuse."
 Although the article never mentioned The Pirates of the Caribbean alum by name, Depp's attorneys previously said in court documents that Heard's op-ed was part of an "elaborate hoax," alleging that she "concocted the story in hopes of generating positive publicity and to advance her career."